codeclimate/codeclimate-rubocop/config/contents/style/one_line_conditional.md

 Checks for uses of if/then/else/end constructs on a single line.
 AlwaysCorrectToMultiline config option can be set to true to auto-convert all offenses to multi-line constructs.
-When AlwaysCorrectToMultiline is false (default case) the auto-correct will first try converting them to ternary operators.
+When AlwaysCorrectToMultiline is false (default case) the autocorrect will first try converting them to ternary operators.

 ### Example:
     # bad